 The clerk to the board shall include on the agenda of each regular meeting a period of ten minutes for comments or questions from members of the public in attendance.
+Informal Public Comments shall be regulated per the Public Comments Rules and Procedures as adopted by the board on February 6, 2023.
 The chair will first recognize individuals or groups who have made a prior appointment to be heard, and then may recognize others, subject to available time.
 The chair may specify the time allotted to each speaker.
 After the time set aside for informal public comments has expired, the chair will recognize further speakers only upon motion duly made and adopted.